ricardodpcosta/CFDLab/Conjugate_Heat_Transfer/CHT_01/README.md

 ## 5. Default parameters

-The table below summarizes the parameters used in this case and their corresponding default values.
+The table below summarizes the adjustable parameters for this case and their corresponding default values.

 | Symbol         | Description                                                | Default Value |
 |----------------|------------------------------------------------------------|--------------:|